Photo:

 TickTalk 4

-With secure messaging to parent-approved contacts, a GPS tracker and a base for charging, the TickTalk 4 is a rugged, high-end kids’ smartwatch option with tons of features.
+With secure messaging to parent-approved contacts, a GPS tracker and a base for charging, the TickTalk 4 is a rugged, high-end kids smartwatch option with tons of features.
 The watch includes music streaming, an activity tracker and games.
-It works with the AT&T and T-Mobile networks, and the service plan costs $9.99 per month, with no activation fee.
+It works with the AT&T and T-Mobile networks.

-Cons: Some families report that battery life doesn’t last longer than 8 hours and that the tracking feature isn’t always accurate.
-It's bulky and can only be charged with the TickTalk base.
+Cons: Some families report that battery life doesn’t last longer than eight hours and that the tracking feature isn’t always accurate.
+It’s bulky and can only be charged with the TickTalk base.

 Cosmo JrTrack 2

 If you’re looking for a budget-friendly, game-free, GPS-tracking smartwatch for your child, the Cosmo JrTrack 2 might fit the bill.
 With a simple touch screen, kids can take photos and send messages while geo-fencing keeps them from leaving designated safe zones.
-It comes with a pre-installed SIM card that operates on the T-Mobile network.
-Membership plans cost between $14.99 and $24.99 per month.
+It comes with a pre-installed SIM card that operates on the Cosmic Mobile network, which operates across multiple major network towers like AT&T and U.S. Cellular.

-This sleek black, adult-looking watch comes with colored strap options in pink, gray and blue.
-The Xplora X5 Play works on Wi-Fi or the T-Mobile network, and many users report successfully using Speedtalk SIM cards with this device.
-It features location tracking, safe zones and school mode, which disables interactive features while in class.
+These sleek black, adult-looking X6 Play watches come with colored strap options in pink, gray and blue.
+The watch works on Wi-Fi or on a cellular network and it comes with a SIM.
+It features location tracking, safe zones, and school mode, which disables interactive features while in class.
 The watch has no access to social media and doesn’t allow calls outside of the approved contact list.
-Plans start as low as $5 and go up from there.
+Plans start as low as $10 and go up from there.

-Pros: More water-resistant (rated IP68) than most other kids’ smart watches.
-The screen protector available has a more adult aesthetic than some other kids’ watches, responsive customer support, long battery life (72 hours standby or 5 hours of continuous calling), no activation fee, and can earn Xplora “coins” for movement which can then be spent on tangible items from the GoPlay store
+Pros: More water-resistant than most other kids smartwatches.
+The screen protector available has a more adult aesthetic than some other kids watches and the watch has a long battery life (72 hours standby or five hours of continuous calling).
+There are no activation fees and they provide responsive customer support.
+Kids can earn Xplora “coins” for movement, which can then be spent on tangible items from the GoPlay store

 Cons: A kid can deactivate the device through phone settings, and some reports of location accuracy issues.